 Don’t worry about moving back and forth between parks because you will want to ride the Hogwarts Express in both directions and be sure to explore Diagon Alley and Knockturn Alley in Universal Studios after dark.
 Of course, the Wizarding World of Harry Potter is just one part of the parks and there is so much more fun to be had, especially for teens that love thrill rides.

 Animal Kingdom After Hours

-Since we first walked into Pandora – The World of Avatar when it first opened in Walt Disney World’s Animal Kingdom, we were totally captivated by the world building and attention to detail throughout this entire “land.”
+Since we first walked into Pandora – The World of Avatar when it first opened in Walt Disney World’s Animal Kingdom, we were totally captivated by the world-building and attention to detail throughout this entire “land.”
 But truly the best ride is Flight of Passage.
-Usually the line for this ride can be one to two hours long, but if you visit when Disney is offering its special Animal Kingdom After Hours (see my review) events, you can ride it over and over with barely a five minute wait.
-Hopefully Disney will be bring special events back soon as things slowly get back to normal.
+Usually, the line for this ride can be one to two hours long, but if you visit when Disney is offering its special Animal Kingdom After Hours (see my review) events, you can ride it over and over with barely a five-minute wait.
+Hopefully, Disney will bring special events back soon as things slowly get back to normal.

 Galaxy’s Edge at Hollywood Studios

 Since our Star Wars fandom is equal to our Harry Potter love, of course, we were thrilled when Disney announced the opening of Galaxy’s Edge in Hollywood Studios.
 Even before this new “land” opened, we were giddy with joy at the existing Star Wars attractions (I got to hug Chewie!!)
 Sadly, given the events of 2020, we have not yet gotten to visit Galaxy’s Edge but it is top of our list for when we return.
 However, my friend Rob from 2TravelDads has a great guide to the best things to do in Galaxy’s Edge.